FIWARE/load-tests/README.md

 #### Batch updates for entities
 > see [code](src/test/scala/simulations/nosec/ld/BatchUpdateSimulation.scala)

-A number of entites will be created in batches, then update 2 attibutes also in batches.
+A number of entites(see [store-entity](doc/store-entity.md) for structure of the entities) will be created in batches, then update 2 attributes (temprature and humidity) also in batches.
 The number of parallel calls can be calculated by dividing the number of entities to be simulated through the batchsize.

+The creation is done via ```POST /entityOperations/create```, the updates via ```POST /entityOperations/update```.

 ##### Config